lillof/Data-Mining-and-ML/README.md

 # Data mining and ML
-*This repository is under construction, so it is a bit empty*
+*This repository is under construction, so it is a little bit empty*

 Development of artificial intelligence in Python for university and private projects.